Esophageal cancer

 Operations used to treat esophageal cancer include:

-• Surgery to remove a portion of the esophagus (esophagectomy).
-During esophagectomy, the surgeon removes the portion of your esophagus that contains the cancer, along with a portion of the upper part of your stomach, and nearby lymph nodes.
+• Surgery to remove a portion of the esophagus (esophagectomy): During esophagectomy, the surgeon removes the portion of your esophagus that contains the cancer, along with a portion of the upper part of your stomach and nearby lymph nodes.
 The remaining esophagus is reconnected to your stomach.
-Usually this is done by pulling the stomach up to meet the remaining esophagus.
+Usually the procedure is done by pulling the stomach up to meet the remaining esophagus.

-Infection, haemorrhage, and leakage from the place where the surviving oesophagus is reattached to the stomach are all risks associated with esophageal cancer surgery.
+Infection, hemorrhage, and leakage from the place where the surviving esophagus is reattached to the stomach are all risks associated with esophageal cancer surgery.

-The removal of your oesophagus can be done as an open procedure with huge incisions or through a series of small cuts in your skin with specific surgical equipment (laparoscopically).
+The removal of your esophagus can be done as an open procedure with giant incisions or through a series of small cuts in your skin with specific surgical equipment (laparoscopically).
 The manner in which your operation is carried out is determined by your unique circumstance and the method taken by your surgeon in dealing with it.

 Start chat